-A final suggestion for further studies rests with the selection of more variables and constructs that might engage or develop and refine the model proposed in this work.
-One of the possible options is to increase the number of individuals surveyed, thereby obtaining a sample that allows new correlations to be made between variables.
+A final suggestion for further studies rests with the selection of more variables and Organic food and constructs that might engage or develop and refine the model proposed in this work.
+One of the possible options is to increase the number of individuals surveyed, thereby having a sample that allows making new correlations between variables.